Aboriginal trackers were used frequently by police in Western Australia, including the Cockburn district, throughout the history of the colony.

 Thomsons Lake, 1863

-The earliest known Aboriginal tracker to work in the Cockburn district was a man who helped police discover three ticket-of-leave criminals hiding at Thomsons Lake in 1863.
+Ten years later an Aboriginal man helped police discover three ticket-of-leave criminals hiding at Thomsons Lake in 1863.
 These three men had broken into a store in Fremantle and stolen a gun, some food, and the key to the store’s safe.

 In 1863, the land between Fremantle and Thomsons Lake was nearly all virgin bush.
 It is safe to say that without the help of Aboriginal people who knew how to read the land, police would not have been able to follow the thieves’ tracks and arrest them.